nhfish/StudioHead-MergeGame/README.md

 ## Crate Spawner Fix

 Latest merge: fixed bug where crate spawner placed crates on occupied cells.
 It now searches for a free grid cell before spawning.

+## Department Crate Shop
+Added `CrateShopPanel` with purchase buttons for each department.
+Buying a crate spends money and spawns a matching crate if space allows.